- leadership skills to manage and motivate soldiers

 On leaving active service, you could use your skills, qualifications and experience to go into a new career, for example in management, planning or teaching.
 The Officers' Association gives advice and support to officers on finding a career outside the army.

-You'll find more details about careers in the army, training and how to join through Army Careers.Data from National Careers Service.
+You'll find more details about careers in the army, training and how to join through Army Careers.Powered by Pathways.